jinglanli18/SRM1/README.md

 3. Excel file 'CAR VL3.0, v3_English_Belgium.xlsx'.
 Providing the program with background concentrations, emission factors, and wind speeds.
 You can find it in this repository.
 4. Pollutant.
 Available values are 'NO2', 'PM10', 'PM25', and 'EC'.
 'Benzene' not supported yet.
 ## Status
+1. As mentioned above, the CRS is Belge 1972.
+So this program isn't applicable for loactions in Netherlands now.
-This program supports the calculation of annual average concentration of NO2, PM10, PM2.5, and EC.
+2. This program supports the calculation of annual average concentration of NO2, PM10, PM2.5, and EC.
 Benzene is not supported yet because the calculation of its emission number hasn't been implemented.
 The following calculations are not supported yet either:
 * the number of times per year that the twenty-four-hour average concentration of suspended particles (PM10) is higher than the limit value of 50 μg / m3;
 * the 98 percentile of the eight-hour average concentration of carbon monoxide;
 * the number of times per year that the twenty-four-hour average concentration of sulfur dioxide is higher than the limit value of 125 μg / m3;